JakeBogie/builder-gcp/control-plane/README.md

 ## STAGE 3 - Configure your Ops Manager & BOSH Director
 ### Ops Manager Select an Authentication System
 Using a browser navigate to the URL for your Ops Manager.
-This can be located in your `control-plane.output` file as the variable named `ops_manager_dns`
+This can be located in your `control-plane.output` file as the variable named `ops_manager_dns`.
+It is recommended for this walkthrough that you use the `Internal Authentication` setting.

+When redirected to the Internal Authentication page, do the following:

+  - Enter a Username, Password, and Password confirmation to create an Admin user.
+  - Enter a Decryption passphrase and the Decryption passphrase confirmation.
+This passphrase encrypts the Ops Manager datastore, and is not recoverable if lost.
+  - Read the End User License Agreement, and select the checkbox to accept the terms.
+  - Click Setup Authentication.

+After a few moment of processing you should be able to login to your Ops Manager.

 ### Ops Manager SSL certificate & Pivnet token
+Once logged into your Ops Manager instance navigat to the top right corner of the page and click your username and go to the 'Settings' page.
+On the left navigation bar click on 'SSL Certificate'.
+Here you will enter the contents of your wildcard SSL certificate and wildcard SSL certificate key files then click 'Add Certificate'.

+On the left navigation bar click on 'Pivotal Network Settings' and enter your Pivotal Network Legacy API token into the field 'Set API Token'.
+Click 'Add Token' to save the token.

+You should now be able to log out of the Ops Manager instance and log back in with a trusted SSL connection.

 ### BOSH Director
 Use the values provided by your `control-plane.output` to configure the BOSH Director.
 Use this guide to learn step by step how to configure your director for your GCP.